pkoerner/teaching-statement/README.md

 # My Teaching Statement

+For information about the process of writing your thesis, see [here](theses.md) or [here](https://stups.pages.cs.uni-duesseldorf.de/abschlussarbeiten/offene-themen/betreuungsleitfaden/).

+For topics I am interested in advising, you can start [here](topics.md).

+For my experience with and opinion on teaching, read on below.

 ## Teaching Experience - My Background

 Since the winter term 2015/16, I have been involved in teaching at HHU.